david-grs/unlikely/README.md

-The code here is measuring the effect of a good, bad or non usage of the likely/unlikely hints.
+This code aims to measure the effect of a good, bad or non usage of the likely/unlikely hints.

 Results